-India's Prime Minister, Mrs. Gandhi, was garlanded with flowers by jubilant Congress Party colleagues on Monday (13 March) when she arrived at Parliament House following the Party's landslide victory in state elections.
+Background: India's Prime Minister, Mrs. Gandhi, was garlanded with flowers by jubilant Congress Party colleagues on Monday (13 March) when she arrived at Parliament House following the Party's landslide victory in state elections.

 The Parry's greatest success we only just becoming clear as results were counted in the strife-torn state of West Bengal.
 There, predictions of a close tussle between the Congress Party and the Communists proved astray as Congress candidates won thirty seats to every one gained by the Communists.

 In a speech, Mrs. Gandhi said she hoped her Party would prove itself worthy of the public's confidence.